With a great food market, adorable streets and of course Hampstead Heath, there are plenty of amazing things to do in Hampstead.

 When you think of London, you probably just think of the centre.
 But WAIT!
 There’s sooooo much more to this amazing city than Oxford Street, Piccadilly and Soho.
 Having lived in Camden for many years, I found myself growing to love North London.
 I spent weekends checking out pubs and restaurants in Belsize Park, lazing on Primrose Hill and visiting Hampstead.
 Each of these pockets of London has its own identity, with one-of-a-kind shops, top foodie spots, pubs galore… and it’s one of the greenest parts of the city.

-So a few weekends ago, we decided to head off on a lovely day of exploring for Visit London.
+So a few weekends ago, we decided to head off on a lovely day to explore one of the best areas of London.
 Accompanying us?
 Bright spring sunshine and blue skies!
 Final destination?
 Hampstead, and wow did we pack a lot in.
 So if you fancy seeing more of London, here’s my guide to the top 10 things to do in Hampstead.
 SPOILER ALERT: This blog might make you pretty hungry!

 Check out the video, then scroll down to read more about the places we featured.